k3s-io/k3s/docs/install/ha_external.md

----
-title: High Availability with an External DB
+# High Availability with an External DB
-weight: 30
----

 > **Note:** Official support for installing Rancher on a Kubernetes cluster was introduced in our v1.0.0 release.